If you are looking for results during the race, the links are on the homepage of the website.

-Double Anvil Awards Ceremony/Lunch is Sunday, 17 July 2016
+Double & Single Anvil Awards Ceremony/Lunch is Sunday, 16 July 2017

-Double Anvil Awards Ceremony/Lunch will be at 1910 Main ~ An American Bistro.
+Double & Single Anvil Awards Ceremony/Lunch will be at Prime Time Restaurant and Sports Bar.

 Cost for this crazy fun!